-- 3.1 Definitions-Definitions shall be in accordance with Terminology C11. - 3.2 Definitions: - 3.2.1 calibration standard, n-a chemical mixture containing a known quantity of the analyte used to relate the measured analytical signal to the concentration of the analyte. - 3.2.2 dried sample, n-a sample devoid of free water. - 3.2.3 internal standard, n-a chemical used in the quantification of S_8 by monitoring and adjusting for minor variances in instrument performance. - 3.2.4 riffle, n-a hand feed sample divider device that divides the sample into parts of approximately the same weight.
-(D2013) - 3.2.5 sample as received, n-a representative portion of raw gypsum or gypsum product in the state received by the testing laboratory, including aggregates, impurities and water content. - 3.2.6 surrogate standard, n-a chemical used to account for extraction efficiency of S_8 .
+- 3.1 Definitions: - 3.1.1 For definitions of terms used in these test methods, refer to Terminology C11. - 3.2 Definitions of Terms Specific to This Standard: - 3.2.1 calibration standard, n-a chemical mixture containing a known quantity of the analyte used to relate the measured analytical signal to the concentration of the analyte. - 3.2.2 dried sample, n-a sample devoid of free water. - 3.2.3 internal standard, n-a chemical used in the quantification of $S_8$ by monitoring and adjusting for minor variances in instrument performance. - 3.2.4 riffle, n-a hand feed sample divider device that divides the sample into parts of approximately the same weight.
+(D2013) - 3.2.5 sample as received, n-a representative portion of raw gypsum or gypsum product in the state received by the testing laboratory, including aggregates, impurities, and water content. - 3.2.6 surrogate standard, n-a chemical used to account for extraction efficiency of $S_8$ .